-The library system includes Waldo Library (main library) and three branch libraries: Gary and Rita Swain Education Library, Harper C. Maybee Music and Dance Library, and Archives and Regional History Collections.
+The library system includes Waldo Library (main library) and three branch libraries: Gary and Rita Swain Education Library, Harper C. Maybee Music and Dance Library, and Zhang Archives and Regional History Collection.

-• Access Services (first floor) is responsible for checking library materials in and out.
+- Access Services (first floor) is responsible for checking library materials in and out.
 Assists with general library operation including opening and closing the library, answering questions, and keeping statistics.
 Helps patrons locate course and permanent reserve materials, and instructional DVSs and videotapes.

-• Resource Sharing Center (second floor) pulls books and articles from the stacks to be scanned or sent to WMU community members or to other libraries, processes materials for mail, tracks and updates interlibrary loan requests using resource sharing software, with attention to detail and time constraints.
+- Resource Sharing Center (second floor) retrieves books and articles from the stacks to be scanned or sent to WMU community members or to other libraries, processes materials for mail, tracks and updates interlibrary loan requests using resource sharing software, with attention to detail and time constraints.

-• Music and Dance library (3006 Dalton Center) checks library materials in and out, shelves recordings and videos, assists patrons in using the library (including searching the catalog and databases).
+- Harper C. Maybee Music and Dance library (3006 Dalton Center) checks library materials in and out, shelves recordings and videos, assists patrons in using the library.
 Also keeps statistics on use of library resources, performs clerical tasks, and registers new borrowers.
 Other assigned duties may include shelving books, shelf-reading, assisting with special projects, and routine cleaning.

-• Archives and Regional History Collections (111 East Hall) collects, preserves and makes University records accessible through the University Archives.
-The Regional History Collections contain unique materials on the twelve counties of southwest Michigan, including manuscrpts of early residents of this area.
+- Zhang Archives and Regional History Collection (1650 Oakland Drive) collects, preserves and makes University records accessible through the University Archives.
+The Regional History Collections contain unique materials on the twelve counties of southwest Michigan, including manuscripts of early residents of this area.
 This office is also the Regional Depository of the State Archives for public records.